 For more information on the Diversity, Equity and Inclusivity Certificate Program, contact Eileen Caufield at 718-990-2328 or via e-mail at [email protected].

-What is LinkedIn Learning?
-LinkedIn Learning is an online library of training programs that supplements the University’s current menu of management, professional and technology-related development programs.
+LinkedIn Learning is an online library of training programs that supplements the University's current menu of management, professional and technology-related development programs.
 LinkedIn Learning provides the University community with unlimited access to over 7,000 courses.

 Benefits to using LinkedIn Learning include: